-If, however, you find yourself taking your longboard to higher and higher speeds, you may eventually find yourself in a situation where you’re already going too fast (say 25 -30+) to run off, foot brake or carve, and you’re still picking up speed because you’re going downhill !
-In such situation, sliding is the only thing that can save your butt.
+If, however, you find yourself taking your longboard to higher and higher speeds, you may eventually find yourself in a situation where you’re already going too fast (say 25 -30+) to run off, foot brake or carve, and you’re still picking up speed because you’re going downhill!
+In such a situation, sliding is the only thing that can save your butt.

 There are also situations in which you’re going too fast even for sliding.
 Experienced longboarders keep constant control over their speed by doing “speed checks” before they reach excessive speed levels.

-“Shutdown slide” means sliding to stop.
-Longboard riders can also slide just to slow dow, e.g. to control downhill descent speed (“speed check”) or adjust their speed before getting into a corner turn (“pre-drift”).
+“Shutdown slide” means sliding to stop, as opposed to just slowing down.
+Longboard riders can also slide just to slow down, e.g. to control downhill descent speed (“speed check”) or adjust their speed before getting into a corner turn (“pre-drift”).

 As you’re riding, you push your back wheels out with your back heel to bring your longboard sideways perpendicular to the road.
 Your wheels lose traction and start skidding across the ground, and the friction slows you down dramatically.